BDC Hamburger Icon

 Their “team” might be their entire upline and downline sales group, which could be hundreds of people.
 If the team sold “millions” in goods, they could be referring to how much the company says the product is worth, not its list price.

 Direct sales consultants are often required to purchase stock before they sell it.
-So even if a hypothetical representative sells $10,000 in goods, they still must subtract what they paid for the products and the percentage an upline manager receives.
+So even if a hypothetical representative sells $10,000 in goods, they must subtract what they paid for the products and the percentage an upline manager receives.
 You could sell many products and barely break even.

 How MLMs use social media in their operations